Active Vacations: Hiking at The Home Ranch

 Afternoon - South Fork - A gentle hike to acclimate you to our higher altitude.
 There are about 500 feet of elevation change on this 3 mile round trip hike.
 You will get to stretch your legs as you stroll through fields of wildflowers, aspen groves and pines.
 The hike ends at the south fork of the Elk River.
 This is a wonderful place to sit and reflect, have a drink of water and stretch before heading back to the ranch.

 Morning - North Fork - This is a hike geared for many levels of hikers.
 Once again there is little elevation gain, but a group or two of previous hikers have been able to accomplish the 8 mile round trip hike in the morning.
 Others choose to bask in the wonders of Mother Nature.
 This section of forest was damaged not only by the 1997 Blowdown, but also the wildfire of 2002.
-It is wonderful to see how the forest has recovered in a short time.
+It is wonderful to see how the forest has recovered.